lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 `SurveySimPostProcessing <https://github.com/dirac-institute/survey_simulator_post_processing/tree/master>`_.
 The catalog includes hundreds of millions of detections of millions of simulated objects.
 Instructions for accessing the simulation can be found in the tutorial section.

+The simulated detections include astrometric scatter and the photometry is based on objects’ color class [one of two point populations], the exposure’s telescope filter, and the object’s phase angle.
+However, we do not include rotation curves or complex geometry.
+Effectively, each DP0.3 object is a uniform, textured sphere in one of two color classes.

 .. _Data-Products-DP0-3-Data-Simulation-Real-Objects:

 Real objects from the MPC
 =========================

 The DP0.3 simulation includes all objects from the May 1 2023 MPCORB except for the ~400 without listed absolute magnitudes.
 Of those objects, 97% (1.2 million) are detected by Rubin in the 10-year simulated survey and appear in the DP0.3 catalog.

 .. _Data-Products-DP0-3-Data-Simulation-Fake-Objects: